 Customer success teams are deeply concerned with customer onboarding.
 Because it is the first stage in the journey when customers are actually using the product.
 To provide the best customer experience, your CS team needs to make it easy for customers to accomplish initial value, which can be done through onboarding.

 Without customer onboarding, it’s like entering a room but not being able to find the light switch.
 Customers came to your product for a reason, but the onboarding curve is not necessarily so intuitive that customers won’t need help.
 Your customer onboarding can be a combination of automated and manual processes, depending on the size of your team.

 The customer onboarding phase can be used as a chance to learn more about your customers and gain insight into what your product can do for them.
-Tools like Churn360 can be used during onboarding to help keep track of customer health and predict the likelihood of churn.
-Customer onboarding is made all the easier by the existence of specialized tools, so that each customer success manager can manage more customers.
+Tools like Churn360 can be used during onboarding to help keep track of customer health.
+Predict the likelihood of churn.
+Customer onboarding is made all the easier by the existence of specialized tools.
+So that each customer success manager can manage more customers.

 Customer Onboarding Process Steps